Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Using MC's FTP virtual filesystem

-Basic Unix-like Work Environment
+Essential Unix-like Work Environment

-- Configuring the login shell
+- Understanding the login shell

 - Customizing bash

-- Using special key combinations
+- Using special key strokes

 - Utilizing the pager